Sign up to our Newsletter

 In some ways, an LLM may be harder because of its specialized curriculum and thesis requirements.
 However, the JD is often believed to be harder because it takes longer to complete and is the first time students are introduced to legal theories and the rigorous demands of law school.

-3. Is it Worth it Getting an LLM?
+3. Is it Worth it to Get an LLM?

-It’s argued that LLMs are often unnecessary depending on the type of law you plan on practicing.
-Highly regulated areas of law such as environmental law, education, tax law, or government-related law are some of the fields that actually benefit from LLMs.
+LLMs are often unnecessary, depending on the type of law you practice.
+Highly regulated areas of law, such as environmental law, education, tax law, or government-related law, are some fields that benefit from LLMs.

 4. Why Do People Get an LLM After Their JD?

-People generally pursue an LLM after their JD to specialize in a particular area of law in order to have more career opportunities and earn higher salaries.
+People generally pursue an LLM after their JD to specialize in a particular area of law for more career opportunities and higher salaries.

 5. Is There Anything Higher Than an LLM?

-Yes, the JSD is higher and is a doctorate program.
+Yes, the JSD is higher and is a doctoral program.

 6. What is the Best Law School?